Kong/docs.konghq.com/app/konnect/analytics/use-cases.md

 * How many requests were made to the API during the current month?
 * How does this month compare to the previous months?
-* Which service receives the most requests?
+* Which API product receives the most requests?

 The data can be used to support other types of exploratory questions about your API:

-* What is the most popular service?
+* What is the most popular API product?
 * Are there spikes in requests across months?
 * Are there any errors or issues that might be impacting the number of requests our API is receiving?